brianmadden/krawler/README.md

 Roadmap
 =======
+* Updates to make use of new features in Kotlin 1.1
 * Proxy support
+* Selenium support for crawling Javascript driven sites

 Release Notes
 =============
+**0.3.2 (2017-3-3)**
+- Fixed a number of bugs that would result in a crashed thread, and subsequently an incorrect number of crawled pages as well as cause slowdowns due to a reduced number of worker threads.

+- Added a new utility function to wrap `doCrawl` and log any uncaught exceptions during crawling.

 **0.3.1 (2017-2-2)**
 - Created 1:1 mapping between threads and the number of queues used to serve URLs to visit.
 URLs have an affinity for a particular queue based on their domain.
 All URLs from that domain will end up in the same